-Mainly your starting destinations to Mestia can be the bigger cities such as Tbilisi, Kutaisi and Zugdidi.
-There are quite many alternative ways.
-You can get to Svaneti by train, bus, marshrutkas or even by plane.
-With this article, you can get deeper into the transportation system to Svaneti and based on the information given below, you can choose the alternative whichever would work best for you.
+Mainly your starting destinations to Mestia can be the bigger cities such as Tbilisi, Kutaisi, and Zugdidi.
+Tourism in Georgia is one of the high-growth industries, so there are quite many alternative ways to get where you intend.
+You can get to Svaneti by train, bus, marshrutkas, or even by plane.
+With this article, you can get deeper into the transportation system to Svaneti, and based on the information given below, you can choose the alternative that would work best for you.

 Leaving by train

 You can make Tbilisi, Kutaisi, or Zugdidi as your trip starting point.
 You can go to Svaneti by train, if you’ll go for Tbilisi-Zugdidi or Tbilisi-Kutaisi train.
 After arriving in Zugdidi or Kutaisi by train, you can catch marshrutkas from the local bus stations to get to Svaneti.